Remi-Gau/remi-gau.github.io/_posts/2022/2022-09-25-datalad-crash-course.md

 </blockquote>
 </p>
 <p>
-More serious advices can be found in the
+More serious advice can be found in the
 <a href="https://the-turing-way.netlify.app/reproducible-research/vcs/vcs-git-compare.html#good-practice" target="_blank">Turing
 way book</a>
 </p>